-The Palouse Region of southeast Washington State is an agricultural area characterized by rolling hill covered with fields of various crops.
+The Palouse Region of southeast Washington State is an agricultural area characterized by rolling hills covered with fields of various crops.
 There are numerous small towns in the area.
 Everyone can find something of interest to photograph here.
-Subjects including crop fields, old barns, farm vehicles, old trucks, fence posts, small towns, solitary trees, and much more.
+Subjects include crop fields, old barns, farm vehicles, old trucks, fence posts, small towns, solitary trees, and much more.

 I’m an explorer.
 I love to roam the landscape looking for images.
 I particularly love stormy weather and great clouds in the sky in my landscape images.
 When I get “bluebird” skies, I try to minimize the sky portion of the image or eliminate the sky entirely.

 I was fortunate to be able to photograph the Palouse several times, most recently in September 2016 and June 2018.
 I went on these trips with a photography friend.
 We took the Washington & Idaho state Gazetteers maps that show all the roads.
 Other than Steptoe Butte, there are few “must photograph” places.
 To photograph the Palouse, explore the many paved, gravel, & dirt roads of the region.
 Plough lines in the fields and fence lines create leading lines to lead your viewer through your images.
 Slowly drive around and you will likely find many wonderful subjects to photograph.

 People in the Palouse are very friendly and generally offer good advice when looking for fields, old barns, homesteads, and other subjects.
 Take the time to stop and talk to the local residents.
 Often you will hear interesting stories about their families and the history of the Palouse.

 This image was taken from a hill before sunset when the light & shadows were advancing on the landscape.
 Shooting from a high position helped separate the landscape.